London-Vegan-Coders/LVC-Website/README.md

 * Set up with docker:
-install docker and have it turned on ;)
+Install docker and have it turned on ;)
+Copy the content from env.sample into the .env file.
 Run the following commands in terminal:
 1. docker-compose build
 2. docker-compose run web bundle install